Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Abstract

 \section{Abstract}

 Typographic attacks exploit multi-modal systems by injecting text into images, leading to targeted misclassifications, malicious content generation and even Vision-Language Model jailbreaks.
-In this work, we analyze how CLIP vision encoders behave under typographic attacks, locating specialized attention heads in the latter half of the model's layers that causally extract and transmit typographic information to the cls token.
-Building on these insights, we introduce a method to defend CLIP models against typographic attacks by selectively ablating a typographic circuit, consisting of attention heads.
-Without requiring finetuning, our method improves performance by up to 19.6\% on a typographic variant of ImageNet-100, while reducing standard ImageNet-100 accuracy by less than 1\%.
-Notably, our training-free approach remains competitive with current state-of-the-art typographic defenses that rely on finetuning.
+In this work, we analyze how CLIP vision encoders behave under typographic attacks, locating specialized attention heads in the latter half of the model's layers that causally extract and transmit typographic information to the \texttt{cls} token.
+Building on these insights, we introduce Dyslexify -- a method to defend CLIP models against typographic attacks by selectively ablating a typographic circuit, consisting of attention heads.
+Without requiring finetuning, Dyslexify improves performance by up to 22.06\% on a typographic variant of ImageNet-100, while reducing standard ImageNet-100 accuracy by less than 1\%, and demonstrate its utility in a medical foundation model for skin lesion diagnosis.
+Notably, our gradient-free approach remains competitive with current state-of-the-art typographic defenses that rely on finetuning.
 To this end, we release a family of dyslexic CLIP models which are significantly more robust against typographic attacks.
 These models serve as suitable drop-in replacements for a broad range of safety-critical applications, where the risks of text-based manipulation outweigh the utility of text recognition.

 \glsresetall